 Furthermore, some of these issues may be caused or exacerbated by other underlying issues.
 For example, a person’s anxiety may be exacerbated by sleep deprivation.
 Similarly, a person’s depression may lead them to discount future outcomes and consequently to feel entirely unmotivated.

 Finally, some people display the student syndrome, at least in part, due to a preference for working under pressure.
 For example, this can involve someone deliberately putting off a task until right before the deadline because they feel that they concentrate better when they work under intense time pressure.
-This type of behavior has been conceptualized in various ways, some of which are highly controversial, including sensation seeking, arousal procrastination, arousal delay, and active procrastination.
+This type of behavior has been conceptualized in various ways, some of which are controversial, including sensation seeking, arousal procrastination, arousal delay, and active procrastination.

 How to avoid the student syndrome